 Use lean meats and vegetable substitutes.

-When recipes call for ground beef, you can reduce fat and calories by choosing lean cuts such as ground round and ground sirloin, or by using ground chicken or turkey breast.
-You can also use smaller amounts of meat by adding diced mushrooms and greens like kale, or replace the meat altogether with these ingredients as well as beans.
+When recipes call for ground beef, you can reduce fat and calories by choosing leaner cuts such as ground round and ground sirloin, or by using ground chicken or turkey breast.
+You can also use smaller amounts of meat by adding diced mushrooms and greens, or replace the meat altogether with these ingredients plus beans or a meat substitute.

 Bake it.